cjoakim/azure-cosmos-db/presentations/change_feed/README.md

 **Change feed support in Azure Cosmos DB’s API for MongoDB is available by using the Change Streams API.**

-**By using the change streams API, your applications can get the changes made to the collection or to the items in a single shard.
-Changes to the items in the collection are captured in the order of their modification time and the sort order is guaranteed per shard key.**

 **With the Mongo API use application code, rather than an Azure Function, to consume the stream.**

-**There is not currently support for Azure Functions triggers to process change streams.**
+**There is currently no support for Azure Functions triggers to process change streams.**

 - Links
   - https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/change-streams?tabs=java